 Dioxins Produced by Backyard Burning

 Dioxins do not typically exist in materials before they are incinerated.
 However, when materials and waste are burned, dioxins are produced and introduced into the environment.
-Backyard burning of waste materials creates higher levels of dioxins than industrial incinerators and is particularly dangerous because it releases pollutants at the ground level where they are more readily inhaled or incorporated into the food chain.
+Currently backyard burning of waste materials creates higher levels of dioxins than industrial incinerators.
+Backyard burning is particularly dangerous because it releases pollutants at the ground level where they are more readily inhaled or incorporated into the food chain.

 Other related information:

 - Best Burn Practices (building a fire, safe wood-burning techniques, and what not to burn)

 - Wood Smoke and your Health (what is wood smoke, who is at risk, and what are the environmental effects)